System load is reduced

 The architecture became highly scalable, which made it possible to connect 20 taxi fleets with 42 databases and significantly reduce the resources required to process each request.

-Submit a request for an analysis of your situation: Discuss the issue Comparison of integration types Download the material Completion time - 10 minutes We will select proven international open-source products We use open-source solutions, so our clients reduce license costs without the risk of restrictions from the laws of different countries.
-A graphical studio for creating connectors A simple and flexible low-code platform that is part of Salesforce, a company with annual revenue of more than $30 million.
+Submit a request for an analysis of your situation: Discuss the issue Integration type comparison Download the material Completion time - 10 minutes We will select proven international open-source products We use open-source solutions, so our clients reduce license costs without the risk of restrictions from different countries' laws.
+A visual studio for building connectors A simple and flexible low-code platform that is part of Salesforce, a company with annual revenue of more than $30 million.

 We use the Community Edition.
-Version control and access rights setup (roles) An open-source web DevOps lifecycle tool.
+Version control and role-based access settings.
+An open-source DevOps lifecycle web tool.
 More than 30 million registered users.
-Database (storage) A powerful open-source object-relational database system that has been under active development for more than 35 years.
-Log storage, analysis, and search Enterprise security, observability, and search solutions built on the Elasticsearch platform used by thousands of companies.
+Database (storage).
+A powerful open-source object-relational database system under active development for more than 35 years.
+Log storage, analysis, and search.
+Enterprise security, observability, and search solutions built on the Elasticsearch platform used by thousands of companies.

 Dashboards with information on flow status A visualization and analytics system that allows you to work out of the box with a wide range of data sources.
 12 2 /

-If you have preferences, we can use other products as well, including those with a paid license.
+If you have preferences, we can use other products too, including paid-license options

 Database MongoDB Hadoop Arenadata PostgreSQL Message broker ActiveMQ RabbitMQ Kafka ETL (extract, transform, load) Ballerina Nifi Datareon WSO2 MuleSoft Talend BI (analytics system) Yandex Datalens Redash Google Data Studio Microsoft Power BI